tinelix/RetroWebServer/README.md

 # RetroWebServer
 RetroWebServer is a self-written HTTP server based on SocketServer library.
 Compatible with Python 1.x and 2.0.

-_Guaranteed to work on Windows 3.1._
+_Guaranteed to work on Windows 3.1 and Windows NT 3.5._

 ![SRC_20250520_210733_86Box](https://github.com/user-attachments/assets/5ceb7921-f30c-42ce-9aec-cb347124331d)